jcfaracco/libmeas/README.md

 libmeas was written and is maintained by Renê de Souza Pinto.

+Copyright (C) 2009 Renê de Souza Pinto

 Bugs:
 -----

-BUGs shall be reported to rene@renesp.com.br
+BUG's shall be reported to rene@renesp.com.br